Improving as a Player

 This is a powerful tool for those with the proper motivation, but it is best leavened with reading, question writing, and actual gameplay, because the time spent on the pure lists of facts will go much further with mental structures to which to attach them.
 Learning that Christopher Isherwood wrote Goodbye to Berlin will not stick in the mind nearly so well if you know nothing else about him.
 Conversely knowing something about Isherwood will make it easier to buzz on the words “wrote Goodbye” if the previous clues in the question suggest 1930s’ Germany.

-NAQT sells frequency list study guides of the works of literature (1,401 titles), art (257 titles), and music (522 titles) that have come up most frequently since its very first packet set in November 1996.
+NAQT sells frequency list study guides of the works of literature, art, music, and non-fiction, as well as notable people and topics in military history that have come up most frequently since its very first packet set in 1996.
 The lists include the title of the work, the creator, the genre of the work, and its year of creation.
 The lists are also available on a subscription basis so you can get updated ones each year at a fraction of the cost of the original.

 Don’t be afraid to study lists if you think that your team has a shot at greatness; nearly all top-echelon players have done so at some point in their careers.
 Just don’t allow lists to become the principal focus of your preparation.